hschhhwwwo0o/yamu/README.md

 git clone https://github.com/hschhhwwwo0o/yamu.git
 ```

-If you are a macOS or Linux user, (I really hope you're not a Windows user 👎) the project installation is done in 1 line of code in the terminal; to install application and module dependencies, copy this command and run it in the project root:
+If you are a macOS or Linux user, (I REALLY HOPE YOU'RE NOT A WINDOWS USER 👎) the project installation is done in 1 line of code in the terminal; to install application and module dependencies, copy this command and run it in the project root:

 ```sh
 bash instruments/project_installer.bash